- Local Motors’ co-creation and micro-manufacturing expertise to accelerate new product introductions for GE Appliances

 - University of Louisville, GE Appliances collaborate on advanced manufacturing hub that will support student and micro-factory projects

 Louisville, Ky. —April 16, 2014 —Today, GE (NYSE:GE) announced its first micro-factory, FirstBuild™, will be in Louisville, Ky., GE Appliances’ headquarters.
-This follows the March 13, 2014, announcement that GE is partnering with Local Motors, the open-source hardware innovator, to create a new model for the manufacturing industry.

 “To win in the appliance industry, we have to innovate faster than ever before since we are now competing with companies that apply their rapid electronic products introduction strategy to the appliance industry,” said Kevin Nolan, GE Appliances’ vice president of technology.
 “This new model will enable us to be more creative in the design and delivery of the products, and do so with lower risk and cost while drastically reducing the time from mind to market.
 FirstBuild* will also enable us to move select products to larger scale production with more confidence because they will have been vetted by the new platform first.”

 The new FirstBuild micro-factory will be located on the University of Louisville (UofL) Belknap Campus and will officially open this summer.
 It will harness the power of an open platform and a global co-creation community to power micro-manufacturing capabilities to accelerate the introduction of the products consumers want, when they want them.
 The location will also enable easy access for engineering, advanced manufacturing and other student activities to build a strong local network of on-site community members.